StefaE/PVForecast/README.md

 A typical `crontab` entry can look like so (assuming you have downloaded into `\home\pi\PV`):
 ```
-*/30 * * * * cd /home/pi/PV && /usr/bin/python3 SolCastLight.py >> /home/pi/PV/err.txt 2>&1
+*/15 * * * * cd /home/pi/PV && /usr/bin/python3 SolCastLight.py >> /home/pi/PV/err.txt 2>&1
 ```
+which would run the script every 15min (recommended).
++ 15min interval is recommended due to the API call management provided for [SolCast](#solcast-configuration).
+For other data sources, the script handles larger calling intervals internally.
-which would run the script every 30min.
-Replace `SolCastLight.py` with the `PVFirecast.py` to run the full script.
++ Replace `SolCastLight.py` with the `PVForecast.py` to run the full script.

 A great explanation of `cron` is [here](https://crontab.guru/examples.html).
 Crontab entries are made with `crontab -e` and checked with `crontab -l`.